 If you have you ever had an Advent Calendar you will know that the idea is to open a numbered door each day from 1st December to Christmas Eve.
 Behind each door is a surprise, often chocolate but have you ever wondered why we have Advent Calendars and what Advent is all about?

 Advent marks the start of the Christian year.
-It is the four weeks before Christmas, beginning on November 30 or the nearest Sunday to it.
+The first day of Advent is known as Advent Sunday.
+Advent starts four Sundays before Christmas, beginning on the Sunday nearest to November 30.
+It can fall between November 27 and December 3.
+Advent always ends on December 24 which is known as Christmas Eve.
 This is the Church's New Year's Day.
 The word Advent comes from the Latin 'adventus' which means 'arrival' or 'coming'.
 This is the time for Christians to prepare for celebration of the birth of Jesus and look forward to the time that Jesus will come again.

 The clergy usually wear purple or royal blue clothing in their churches during Advent.
 This is a picture of a Church of England vicar on the second Sunday of Advent service.

 During Advent no flowers decorate churches, but it is usual to have an Advent Crown also known as an Advent Wreath.
 These are made from a circle of evergreen plants like holly and ivy which symbolises God with no beginning or end.
 The evergreen is a reminder that God does not change.
 The holly is also a symbol of the crown of thorns that Jesus wore when he was crucified.
 Four candles are fixed round the circle with another in the middle.